Gov. Mark R. Warner will be haunted this holiday season by ghosts of governors past.

 Five days before Christmas, Warner will unveil a state budget that, because he has no other options, will cut once-inviolate programs so deeply that advocates for schoolchildren, the poor and the sick will run screaming from Richmond.
 To borrow the earthy imagery of Warner's senior finance adviser, sacred cows will be slaughtered on Dec.
 20. Things will get ugly in the halls of the General Assembly.

-In 1990-91, Wilder was in much the same jam, scratching his way through a recession and determined to survive without raising taxes.
+In 1990-91, Wilder was in a similar jam, scratching his way through a recession and determined to survive without raising taxes.
 As the nation's first elected black governor, Wilder became a hero to Virginia's conservative white establishment by surpassing all expectations, shedding his big-spending Democratic ways and cutting the budget to the bone.

 Wilder silenced his critics by proving he was every bit the fiscal conservative they claimed he wasn't.